FrederikTobner/JANUS/Documentation/Implementation/Coding-Style.md

 ## Multi-Dimensional Memory Access

+> "The programmer has to be able to see what the machine is doing."
+> — *Ken Thompson*

 ### Pointer Arithmetic for Multi-Dimensional Data

 TinyOS prefers **explicit pointer arithmetic** over array indexing for multi-dimensional data structures to make memory layout and performance characteristics visible.